 You’ll have to pass background and credit checks for many of these jobs and practically all of them will require you to have a dedicated landline telephone that you only use for work.

 Amazon, in particular, does a lot of hiring for work-at-home jobs.
-Bonus: The e-commerce giant just increased its wage to $15/hour for customer support roles.
+Bonus: The e-commerce giant has now increased its wage to $15/hour for customer support roles.

 In addition, we’ve got a frequently updated list of work-from-home jobs for other major companies right here.